Ways to save money

 Food Shopping

-When food shopping, you should have a think about which supermarkets best suit your budget.
-Non-branded items are considerably cheaper than branded items, and you can often get food for cheaper by shopping in the evenings when food prices have been reduced.
-Spoilt for choice?
+When food or grocery shopping, you should have a think about which supermarkets best suit your budget.
+Non-branded items such as supermarket-own brands are often cheaper than branded items if you're looking to cut your food bill.

 Whether you're searching for affordable options, or just want to try some different tastes, students Srushti and Ishita have got you covered!